 You can use business processes in your application to automate assigning tasks to users and creating task lists.
-After you associate a custom business object with business processes in a Oracle Process Cloud Service application, you can add UI components to your pages that start processes and can be used to complete user tasks.
+After you associate a custom business object with business processes in an Oracle Process Cloud Service application, you can add UI components to your pages that start processes and can be used to complete user tasks.

 About Using Processes in Your Application